silexcorp/Maya-Legacy/README.md

 Maya Legacy is an dictionary creator,

-It shows the use of data structures as chained lists, trees (AVL) and memory management, a good example for those who start object-oriented programming with C++ and the IDE Qt Creator
+It shows the use of data structures as chained lists, AVL tree and memory management, a good example for those who start object-oriented programming with C++ and the IDE Qt Creator

 Require Qt 5.5 or higher